Last updated on October 27th, 2022 at 12:12 pm

 One of my favourite bicep exercises that allows you to adhere to all of these factors is the seated incline dumbbell bicep curl.

-I’ve already spoken about the importance of your diet.
+I’ve already spoken about the importance of your diet I will cover this in more detail in the FAQ section below).

 Definitely the number one reason for soft biceps when flexed is fat.